bedezign/laravel_fallback_route/README.md

 Because the fallback has been configured to replace `/v2` by `/v1` it will generate a new `Request` that has `/api/v1/orders` as the requested Uri.
 It will then query the `RouteCollection` for a match (outside of the `Router`.

-If a match is returned, the `FakeRoute` will copy over all class properties so it can impersonate the matched route and it will behave just like the other route when executed.
+If a match is returned, the `FallbackRoute` will copy over all class properties so it can impersonate the matched route and it will behave just like the other route when executed.

 ## Of some importance